mui/material-ui/packages/mui-codemod/README.md

 npx @mui/codemod v5.0.0/jss-to-tss-react <path>
 ```

-You can find more details about this breaking change in [the migration guide](https://mui.com/guides/migration-v4/#2-use-tss-react).
+You can find more details about migrating from JSS to tss-react in [the migration guide](https://mui.com/guides/migration-v4/#2-use-tss-react).

 #### `link-underline-hover`